elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 Flow will look at the computations we want to perform and start a series of stages to execute our code while keeping the amount of data being transfered between processes to a minimum.
 If you are interested in `GenStage.Flow` and how the computations above are spread across multiple stages, [we have written some documentation based on the prototypes we have built so far](https://hexdocs.pm/gen_stage/Experimental.GenStage.Flow.html).
 The code itself is coming in future GenStage releases.
 We will also have to consider how the `GenStage.Flow` API mirrors the functions in `Enum` and `Stream` to make the path from eager to concurrent clearer.

 For the word counting problem with a fixed data, early experiments show a linear increase in performance with a fixed overhead of 20%.
-In other words, a dataset that takes 60s with a single core, takes 36s on a machine with 2 cores and 18s in one with four cores.
-All of those gains by simply moving your computations from streams to flow.
-We plan to benchmark on machines with over 40 cores in the short term.
+In other words, a dataset that takes 60s with a single core, takes 36s on a machine with 2 cores and 18s in one with 4 cores.
+All of those gains by simply moving your computations from streams to Flow.
+We plan to benchmark on machines with over 40 cores soon.

 We are very excited with the possibilities GenStage brings to developers and all new paths it allows us to explore and research.
 So give it a try and let us know!
-[GenStage, flows and more will also be the topic of my keynote at ElixirConf 2016](http://www.elixirconf.com/) and we hope to see you there.
+[GenStage, Flows, and more will also be the topic of my keynote at ElixirConf 2016](http://www.elixirconf.com/) and we hope to see you there.

 Happy coding!